TI-Toolkit/tokens-wiki/tokens/𝐅pdf(.md

 <tt><kbd><b>2nd</b></kbd></tt>, <kbd>distr</kbd>, `DISTR`, `9:pdf(`
 <hr>

-`Fpdf(` is the _F_-distribution probability density function.
+<tt>Fpdf(</tt> is the _F_-distribution probability density function.

-Since the _F_-distribution is continuous, the value of `Fpdf(` doesn't represent an actual probability - in fact, one of the only uses for this command is to draw a graph of the distribution.
+Since the _F_-distribution is continuous, the value of <tt>Fpdf(</tt> doesn't represent an actual probability - in fact, one of the only uses for this command is to draw a graph of the distribution.
 You could also use it for various calculus purposes, such as finding inflection points.

-The command takes 3 arguments: _x_ is the point at which to evaluate the function (when graphing, use X for this argument), _numerator df_ and _denominator df_ are the numerator degrees of freedom and denominator degrees of freedom respectively (these specify a single `Fpdf(` curve out of an infinite family).
+The command takes 3 arguments: _x_ is the point at which to evaluate the function (when graphing, use X for this argument), _numerator df_ and _denominator df_ are the numerator degrees of freedom and denominator degrees of freedom respectively (these specify a single <tt>Fpdf(</tt> curve out of an infinite family).

 The _F_-distribution is used mainly in significance tests of variance.

 ## Formulas

-The value of the `Fpdf(` is given by
+The value of the <tt>Fpdf(</tt> is given by

 (1) $`\begin{align} \texttt{Fpdf}(x,d_1,d_2) = \frac{\left( \frac{d_1x}{d_1x+d_2} \right)^{d_1/2} \left(1-\frac{d_1x}{d_1x+d_2}\right)^{d_2/2}}{x \texttt{B}(d_1/2,d_2/2)} \end{align}`$